agude/agude.github.io/_drafts/2020-07-27-data_science_plotting_notebook_template.md

 ## The Plotting Notebook

-Visualizing your data is a critical step in understanding your data, and so it is appropriate that the [**first notebook in the library**][plotting_nb] helps with making beautiful plots.
+Visualizing your data is a critical step in understanding it, and so it is appropriate that the [**first notebook in the library**][plotting_nb] helps with making beautiful plots.

 [plotting_nb]: https://github.com/agude/Jupyter-Notebook-Template-Library/blob/d6cda39c388154cb8f4073e669efff109c743a99/notebooks/basic-plotting-template.ipynb

-The notebook begins with a bunch of boilerplate to set some metadata that is saved to the files and change some defaults like the figure size and resolution, font size, and legend frame.
+The notebook begins with boilerplate code that defines metadata for the resulting files and also changes some defaults, such as the figure size and resolution, font size, and legend frame.
 After that there are a few helpful functions which I will discuss below.

 ### Draw Bands

 One of my favorite functions is `draw_bands()`.
-It draws a set of colored bands on the background of the plot based on the axis tick locations.
+It draws a set of alternating colored bands on the background of the plot based on the axis tick locations.

 When called with just the axis, like `draw_bands(ax)`, it produces this: